ryan-lab-duke/gds-applications-site/book/_build/html/_sources/course-info/python.md

 python -m venv .gds
 ```

-That creates an environment called `.gds` which stands for *Geospatial Data Science*.
+That creates an environment called `.gds` (which stands for *Geospatial Data Science*) in your root directory.
 All Python packages (or dependencies) for this course will be installed in this folder.
-Note that we could name this environment anything we like.
+Note that we could name this environment anything we like or create it in our course folder.

 Next we need to **activate** the virtual environment.
 In Windows this can be achieved by running: